EdwinTun98/tp/docs/DeveloperGuide.md

 Rationale: Clean delegation to MoneyList, which handles validation, storage, and UI feedback.

-## ListCatsCommand & ListCommand Features
+## ListCatsCommand & ListCommand Classes

 **Overview**:

-The `ListCatsCommand` displays all unique categories used in existing expense entries:
+The `ListCatsCommand` class displays all unique categories used in existing expense entries:

 **Key Characteristics**: